2022 Malmö school stabbing

 On 21 March 2022, a stabbing took place at Malmö Latin School in Malmö, Sweden, during which 18-year-old Fabian Cederholm stabbed and killed two female teachers with an axe and a knife before disarming himself, calling emergency services and being arrested by first responders.

-It is the third deadliest attack on a school in Swedish history, after the Risbergska school shooting in Örebro in 2025, in which over 10 people were killed and the Trollhättan school stabbing six years prior in 2015, where three people were murdered.
+It is the third deadliest attack on a school in Swedish history, after the Risbergska school shooting in Örebro in 2025, in which 10 people were killed and the Trollhättan school stabbing six years prior in 2015, where three people were murdered.

 Stabbing

 At approximately 5:10 p.m., Cederholm entered Malmö Latin School and killed two female teachers, Victoria Edström and Sara Böök with an axe.

 At 5:15, Cederholm made a phone call to emergency services explaining he had killed two teachers.
 First responders arrived at 5:25 p.m. and arrested Cederholm on the third floor of the building.
 Cederholm laid on the floor and did not resist arrest.

 First responders also discovered the bodies of Edström and Böök.
 They were taken to hospital by ambulance but were pronounced dead.